UX / UI DESIGN

 The landing page informs visitors what Vax is and gives people information on the benefits of immunizations.
 It also allows visitors to learn more about what vaccinations they may need by taking a short quiz.

-The next part of the questionnaire asks if the person getting immunized have any pre-existing medical conditions.
+The next part of the questionnaire asks if the person getting immunized has any pre-existing medical conditions.

 Based on the user's answers, it will show the recommended and suggested vaccinations they would need.